cap-js-community/tree-sitter-cds/docs/development.md

 ## Debugging

 For debugging this grammar, use [nvim-treesitter/playground][].
-Use their settings and ensure that you are using _NeoVim Nightly_.
+Use their settings and ensure that you are using _Neovim Nightly_.

 ## Docker